Dogs in the park

 Strathcona County has one off-leash park, located at the Deermound Dog Off-Leash Regional Park, and several seasonal off-leash sites within Sherwood Park.

 In February 2015, Council accepted the new Dog Off-Leash Strategy in an effort to define new off-leash locations throughout the County.
-A new fenced off-leash site in Sally Stewart Park has been developed, and will eventually be operated by Strathcona County.
-This site is currently closed for maintenance.
-Updates regarding reopening will be shared next spring.
+A fenced off-leash site in Sally Stewart Park is being developed, and will open once the developer transfers the operations to Strathcona County.
+Updates regarding the opening will be shared once a date is confirmed.

 Remember, as a dog owner it is your responsibility to know and obey the rules regarding dog ownership in Strathcona County.
 Call Strathcona Bylaw Services at 780-449-0170 for a copy of the bylaw.